-253.535.7272 www.plu.edu/~educ educ@plu.edu
+www.plu.edu/education educ@plu.edu

-Faculty: Hillis, Co-Interim Dean; Woolworth, Associate Dean; Byrnes, Fischer, Gerlach, Hassen, Jacks, Leitz, Lewis, Reisberg, Thirumurthy, Weiss, Williams, Woolworth.
+Faculty: Kline, Dean; Bruce; Byrnes, Colgan, Gerlach, Hassen, Hillis, Leitz, Lewis, Reisberg, Thirumurthy, Weiss, Williams, Woolworth, Yerian.

-The Department of Instructional Development and Leadership (IDL) offers undergraduate and post-baccalaureate programs of study leading to certification for elementary, secondary, and K-12 teachers.
+The Department of Instructional Development and Leadership (IDL) offers undergraduate and post-baccalaureate programs of study leading to certification for elementary, secondary, and P-12 teachers.
 Additional post-baccalaureate programs are offered for administrators and in instructional leadership.
 The curriculum is designed to provide graduates with a blend of the liberal arts and a variety of guided field experiences beginning early in the educational sequence.
 The faculty is committed to the development of caring, competent educational leaders committed to lives of service.
-A consistent emphasis of all programs is the promotion of student learning in K-12 institutions.
+A consistent emphasis of all programs is the promotion of student learning in P-12 institutions.